 - Don’t give them information – Trust your gut.
 If something seems off then it probably is and you certainly don’t want a thief getting his hands on your information.
 Make contact with your financial institutions yourself and protect your social security number.

 - Report it – Report the scam to your financial institution or company being spoofed in the email.
 You can also report it on email, which should block that email address from ever being able to email you again.

 Remember: trust your gut.
 If something smells fishy – it probably is!

 Have you ever been the victim of a phishing scam?

-Want regular updates about the best financial products out there?
+Want regular updates about some of the best financial products out there?
 Then sign up for our Price Checker Newsletter.
-Twice a month, we’ll deliver the best-of-the-best right to your inbox.
+Twice a month, we’ll deliver our list of the best-of-the-best right to your inbox.